lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 {{fig-compare1}} compares the message sizes of DTLS 1.3, cTLS, and EDHOC handshakes with connection ID and the mandatory to implement algorithms CCM_8, P-256, and ECDSA {{I-D.ietf-uta-tls13-iot-profile}} {{I-D.ietf-core-oscore-edhoc}}.

-Editor's note: The protocol and algorithm encoding in cTLS is currently not stable and the number might change in the final version.
-This version of the document analyses the -08 version of cTLS.
+Editor's note: This version of the document analyses the -09 version of cTLS, which seems relatively stable.
 It is uncertain if the TLS WG will adopt more compact encoding for P-256 and ECDSA such as secp256r1_compact and ecdsa_secp256r1_sha256_compact {{I-D.mattsson-tls-compact-ecc}}.

 ~~~~~~~~~~~~~~~~~~~~~~~ aasvg
 =====================================================================